snappautomotive/README/README.md

 ### Creating an emulator AVD

 Select the AVD Manager from the Tools menu, and click on “+ Create Virtual Device” in the bottom left hand corner.
-Select the “Automotive” type on the left and “Automotive 1024p landscape” device, then click “Next”;
+Select the “Automotive” type on the left than you should see a “Automotive 1024p landscape” device with Play Store, but the pre-built image doesn't come with Play Store, to create a non Play Store device, right click on the “Automotive 1024p landscape” device than click "clone".
+After you clone the device click “Next”;

 ![AVD Creation Screenshot](image3.png)